Hot-Air Balloons & Pilot Bios

 The name of his balloon is "Superfluous", pronounced su·PER-flu·ous, which means being more than is sufficient or required; excessive.
 This will be his 12th year participating in the Battle Creek Field of Flight.

 Originally from Indianola, IA, Aaron Foelske joins us from Channonhon, IL and will be flying in the Battle Creek Field of Flight Hot-Air Balloon Competition in his balloon called The Hummingbird Balloon.
 In previous years he flew his balloon called Basket Case.
 He started flying hot-air balloons in 2001.
 When Aaron is not flying his balloon, he is an Engineer for Southern Company Gas.
-Aaron won 6th place in the 2016 hot-air balloon championship.
+Aaron won 3rd place in 2017 & 6th place in the 2016 hot-air balloon championship.

 Tyler is presently a manager at Meijer and owns his own hot-air balloon ride company called BC Balloon Rides where he pilots his balloon called Sapphire.
 He has a daughter named Brittney and his girlfriend's name is Erica Brandt.